Exact logic

 86% of accounting firms struggle to collect fees.
 Most firm owners would rather write off an invoice than have an awkward conversation.
 Automation removes the awkwardness without removing the humanity.

-I need to tell you about Marcus.
-Marcus ran a twelve-person accounting firm in Melbourne.
-Solid practice.
-Good clients.
-Competent team.
-And for six years, Marcus personally reviewed every invoice before it went out, personally decided when to follow up on overdue accounts, and personally made every difficult phone call when a client was sixty or ninety days past due.
+Consider a common situation for the owner of a small accounting firm.
+Solid practice, good clients, a competent team.
+For years, the owner personally reviews every invoice before it goes out, personally decides when to follow up on overdue accounts, and personally makes every difficult phone call when a client is sixty or ninety days past due.

-Marcus hated it.
-Every single part of it.
-He hated reviewing invoices because it reminded him how much time his team spent on work that was never going to be billed.
-He hated the follow-up decision because it felt petty — calling a client who owed $2,000 when that client was paying $15,000 a year in annual fees seemed like a way to damage a good relationship over a small amount.
-And he hated the difficult phone calls because he was an accountant, not a debt collector, and every conversation about money felt like it was eroding the trust he had spent years building.
+Most owners hate it.
+Reviewing invoices is a reminder of how much time the team spent on work that will never be billed.
+The follow-up decision feels petty — calling a client who owes $2,000 when that client pays $15,000 a year in fees seems like a way to damage a good relationship over a small amount.
+And the difficult phone calls grate, because an accountant is not a debt collector, and every conversation about money feels like it erodes trust that took years to build.

-So Marcus did what most firm owners do.
-He let things slide.
-He gave clients the benefit of the doubt.
-He wrote off invoices that were more than 90 days old because chasing them felt worse than losing the money.
-And he told himself the problem was not that bad.
+So most firm owners do what feels easiest.
+They let things slide.
+They give clients the benefit of the doubt.
+They write off invoices more than 90 days old because chasing them feels worse than losing the money.
+And they tell themselves the problem is not that bad.

-Then Marcus sat down with his bookkeeper and actually calculated the numbers.
-In the prior twelve months, his firm had written off $67,000 in uncollected fees.
-Not unbilled work — invoiced work that clients never paid for and Marcus never chased hard enough to collect.
+Then the owner sits down with the bookkeeper and actually runs the numbers.
+It is common for a firm this size to have written off tens of thousands of dollars in uncollected fees over twelve months.
+Not unbilled work — invoiced work that clients never paid for and nobody chased hard enough to collect.

-Sixty-seven thousand dollars.
-That was more than a full-time salary.
-It was the equivalent of hiring a senior bookkeeper and paying them entirely out of money the firm had already earned but failed to collect.
+For many firms that total is more than a full-time salary — the equivalent of hiring a senior bookkeeper and paying them entirely out of money the firm had already earned but failed to collect.

-Marcus is not unusual.
-He is the norm.
+This is not unusual.
+It is the norm.

 86% of accounting firms report difficulty collecting fees from clients